xolanintsibande/global-water-access-data-analysis/README.md

 The objective of this analysis was to answer the following questions:

-1. How does the dataset population compare with global population estimates?
-2. How does urbanization affect water access levels?
+1. What percentage difference exist between rural and urban basic water access
-3. How does water access vary between national, urban, and rural populations?
+2. How does water access vary between national, urban, and rural populations?

-4. What relationship exists between income group and water service access?
+3. What relationship exists between income group and water service access?

 ---